-With a four inch binder, he filled it with content from about 40 pharmacists.
-Realizing there was a better way, he called John Neville, now the CIO of RxToolKit, to figure out how they could consolidate information into one place where people could search it and work off the same sheet of information.
-They then designed the beginnings of RxToolKit.
-After presenting it to Reading Hospital, RxToolKit was launched eight months later.
+Using a four inch binder, he filled it with content from about 40 pharmacists and set out to fix these issues.
+He partnered with John Neville, now the CIO of RxToolKit, to figure out how they could consolidate information into one sheet of information.
+They then designed the beginnings of RxToolKit, presented it to the Reading Hospital, and launched RxToolKit eight months later in June of 2004.

-After launching in June of 2004, RxToolKit was basically a catalog of content of procedure manual and some drug information, but also how it was used, so Chuck began separating it into various care settings.
-The Joint Commission on Accreditation of Hospitals put out a standard that said that pediatric and NICU IVs had to be standardized, so the hospital asked how he could assist in doing this.
-This was the switch from content provider to a resource.
-We built over 22 different applications and one was standarizing this neonatal intensive care.
+RxToolKit’s first design was merely a catalog of procedure manuals, drug information, and how they were used.
+Chuck later separated the catalog into various care settings.
+The Joint Commission on Accreditation of Hospitals put out a standard that said that pediatric and NICU IVs had to be standardized, so the hospital asked if he could assist in doing this.
+This switched RxToolKit from a content provider to a resource.
+Over 22 different applications were soon built, and one specifically standardized neonatal intensive care.

-Each year about 3 or 4 awards are awarded by the Institute for Safe Medication Practices, a nationally recognized resource for medication safety practices.
+Each year about three or four awards are awarded by the Institute for Safe Medication Practices, a nationally recognized resource for medication safety practices.
 In 2004, Chuck and John won the award for technological innovation.
 Chuck still has it in his office today.

 Partnership with WeInfuse

-You have got to know the drug and how it’s used in your clinical practice setting.
+When it comes to medication safety, you have got to know the drug and how it’s used in your clinical practice setting.
 Don’t assume anything.
 There’s a reason why pilots have checklists.
 Don’t ever make the assumption that you’ve got this without just refreshing yourself.
-Learn from your mistakes, learn from the errors, learn from the near misses, don’t ever push them underground.
-It’s the only way people will learn best practices is to learn from the errors and constantly reevaluate your process and include the people that are doing it.
+Learn from your mistakes, learn from the errors, learn from the near misses, and don’t ever push them underground.
+The only way people will learn best practices is to learn from the errors and constantly reevaluate their process.
 I’ve always believed that people that are at the front lines really have the best information in terms of how to find where the pitfalls are.
 Those are the things that I’ve always tried to implement in my career.